New Student Orientation for First Year Students

 The evening before every session there will be social activities to provide you with an opportunity to meet other incoming First Year students.
 If you are traveling from outside the Los Angeles area and want to arrive the night before the session formally begins, and/or you want an opportunity to meet and get to know some of your fellow Bruins, join us the night before your session.
 There is a small fee for lodging; no meals are included.

 The focus of this day is on course and major planning and helping you shape the UCLA experience that is right for you.
-The day involves placement exams in French and German workshops on different majors, graduate school and career planning, involvement, residence halls, working on campus, money matters, and research opportunities.
+The day involves Music placement exam, workshops on different majors, graduate school and career planning, involvement, residence halls, working on campus, money matters, and research opportunities.
 Individual appointments occur throughout the day and evening to go over your schedule for Fall Quarter and your other plans for involvement at UCLA.
 Activities continue throughout the day and late into the evening.

-The session concludes with more important presentations and enrolling in your Fall Quarter classes.
+The session concludes with more important presentations, enrolling in your Fall Quarter classes and a campus tour that includes becoming "bruintized".
 Check-out is at 6:00 pm.

 BRINGING A LAPTOP TO NEW STUDENT ORIENTATION